 Congregations and visitors alike come to church to hear a message, enjoy music, and share.
 But people tend to complain when they can't hear the service.
 Good church acoustics encourage membership and attendance, enhance fellowship, and show that leadership cares about the message.
-A church without good audio is kind of like a car without good tires.
+A church without good acoustics is kind of like a car without good tires.
 Your engine may be great, but the car really isn't gonna go many places.
-Or it might slip on the ice at the wrong time like your audio might cut out in a packed service.
+Or it might slip on the ice at the wrong time like your message will not be heard in a packed service.

-So here's some good audio options we've ordered by design and price.
+So here's some good acoustical options we've ordered by design and price.

-And if you're curious about the details, we love to geek out over our products.
+And if you're curious about the details, give us a call, we love to geek out over our products.

 A Natural Sound Profile